Home › Offset Projects › Sun Exchange

 Half the carbon revenue generated from the sale of carbon credits will be used to subsidise tariffs at poorer schools and other social impact projects.
 The fund will not be formally constituted at this stage but rather managed an allocation within the company’s accounting records.

-Sun Exchange enables the financing of micro-scale projects and, in the process, they have a positive impact on employment and education.
-The organisation is a good example of a small green economy business that creates jobs and has a positive impact on the environment, society and broader stakeholders.
+Sun Exchange enables the financing of micro-scale projects and, in the process, they have a positive impact on poverty reduction (SDG 1), employment (SDG 8), education (SDG 4), affordable and clean energy (SDG 7) and sustainable cities and communities (SDG 11).
+The organisation is a good example of a small green economy business that creates jobs, reduces poverty, and which has a positive impact on the environment, society and broader stakeholders.
 Sun Exchange currently employs 28 people.

-A growing number of Sun Exchange project sites are at schools.
-In addition, the organisation has committed to the formation of a fund to reduce electricity tariffs at poorer schools and other organisations which will see the ability to roll solar PV to a broader customer base.
+A growing number of Sun Exchange project sites are at schools and retirement homes.
+In addition, the organisation has committed to the formation of a fund to reduce electricity tariffs at poorer schools and other organisations which will unlock the ability to roll out solar PV to a broader customer base.

 A Project Idea Note (PIN) was drawn up to formalise the project scope with regards to carbon credits.